-Carolyn grew up singing in school and church choirs and has been an active member of Manitoba’s choral community ever since.
-During her career as a public school Music specialist, Carolyn has taught at the elementary, middle and senior levels, teaching in English, French Immersion, and milieu programs.
-She has worked as the Winnipeg School Division's Performing Arts Consultant and currently teaches high school Choral Music in Winnipeg.
+Carolyn Boyes grew up singing in school and church choirs and has been active in Manitoba’s choral community ever since.
+During her career as a public school Music specialist, she has taught at the elementary, middle and senior levels, in English, French Immersion and milieu programs.
+She has worked as the Winnipeg School Division's Performing Arts Consultant and currently teaches high school Choral Music.

 A member of ACTRA, Spencer Duncanson holds a Masters of Education in Curriculum/Arts Education and a Post Baccalaureate Certificate in School Counseling from the University of Manitoba.
 He earned his Bachelor of Arts degree in Psychology and Music Education from Brooklyn College in New York and studied vocal performance at the University of Nevada-Reno.